demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 | Mail Attachments | Displays the metadata of the email attachments. |
  ---

-> Warning: There is no notification for failed emails/addresses.
+> Note: If an email cannot be sent to a specified address, no notification will appear in Cortex XSOAR.

 ## Before You Start